Yitzhak Rabin: Opposition Knesset member (1990–1992)

-In "the dirty trick", the Labor Party left the coalition of the 23rd government in a failed effort to form a new coalition to be led by Peres.
-However, the failure of this effort (and Yitzhak Shamir's success in forming the 24th government without Labor) left Labor in the opposition for the remainder of the 10th Knesset.
+In "the dirty trick", the Labor Party left the coalition of the 23rd government in an effort to form a new coalition to be led by Peres.
+This failed as Yitzhak Shamir formed the 24th government with Labor in the opposition for the remainder of the 10th Knesset.

 From 1990 to 1992, Rabin again sat on the Knesset's Foreign Affairs and Defense Committee.

 Following the backfiring of "the dirty trick" on Peres and the Labor Party, Rabin unsuccessfully attempted to persuade the party to schedule a leadership election in 1990.
 A prospective leadership race in 1990 had looked promising to Rabin.
 Peres was weakened from the backfiring of "the dirty trick", and polling showed Rabin to be the nation's most popular politician.
 Additionally, many of Peres' longtime backers in the party had begun shifting their support to Rabin.
 In July 1990, the Labor Party's 120 member Leadership Bureau voted to recommend that the party hold an immediate leadership election.
 However, one week later, on 22 July 1990, the 1,400 member Labor Party Central Committee voted 54 to 46% against holding an immediate leadership contest.
 This set the party up to not hold a leadership election until at least following year, unless the next Knesset election were to have been scheduled earlier than the anticipated 1992.
 The committee's vote to reject Rabin's push for a 1990 leadership contest was regarded as an upset result.